rheal3/RebekahHeal_T2A3/README.md

 ## Software Development Plan

 ### Statement of Purpose and Scope
-{APP NAME} provides the user with a simple and easy way to store and manage their contacts.
-The main functions provided by {APP NAME} are:
+The Follow Up App provides the user with a simple and easy way to store and manage their contacts.
+The main functions provided by the Follow Up App are:
 1. Storing contacts.
     - Contacts are inputted with first name, last name, email, phone number, and groups.
 These fields can be edited at any time.
     - Contacts can be viewed individually or in list format.